Updated: Oct 9, 2022

 WHETHER IT’S LOCAL FAVORITE RESTAURANTS like The Empire Lounge, 740 Front, The Huckleberry, The Melting Pot, Via Toscana, Zucca, Lucky Pie, Sweet Cow, LuLu's Barbecue, and Hana Japanese Bistro.
 The famous Waterloo has moved into the old Rex Theatre Building, and now has a huge rooftop deck!
 Whatever your taste, there's definitely a wide selection of choices in dining to be found in Louisville.

-Another great place to explore is the Coal Creek Trail that runs through Louisville.
+Another great place to explore is the Coal Creek Trail which runs through Louisville.
 Part of the trail is immediately south of the famous Community Park at 955 Bella Vista Drive.
 The park includes a destination location for many area dog owners.

 SCHOOLS SERVING LOUISVILLE NEIGHBORHOOD: